KermityOwen/Pyracy/README.md

 > Haha, get it?
 Piracy...?
 Python...?
 Pyracy...?
 Nevermind forget it

 ### How it works:
+- Edit the config.json file to set your download path
 - Run the Pyracy.exe executable.
 - Type in your search term and your selection.
 - That's it!
 Check your download folder and it's there.